Please note this is only one of a number of pages on this website dealing with the Blackburn Skua. To see a full list of them <CLICK HERE>.

 The last Skua L3056 seems to have been kept back by the manufacturer for some reason as the second-to-last was delivered in December 1939.

-Please note this is only one of a number of pages on this website dealing with the Blackburn Skua.
+Please note this is only one many pages on this website dealing with the Blackburn Skua.
 To see a full list of them <CLICK HERE>

 ** The R1110 receiver was replaced later in the war by the R1147 which could be operated by the pilot.
 For a technical description of the Type 72 beacon and the R1110 receiver see this document <click here>, on the WW2 aircraft net forum (you'll need to register to view it).